 The SLP is central to the intricate process associated with end of life, specifically due to high incidence of dysphagia, cognitive deficits, and impaired communication in this population.
-However, in our field, educational opportunities on this topic are lacking.
-SLPs find themselves underprepared for challenging situations and with limited capability to advocate for our patients’ best interests.
-In this course, we’ll review ways that dysphagia management, cognitive management, and communication enhancement differ in End of Life care in comparison to our other scope of practice.
-We’ll address early decision making and advocacy for patients nearing the end of life and cultural competency when approaching patients with diverse backgrounds.
-Offered for 0.45 ASHA CEUs – 4.5 contact hours.
-Course includes 1 hour related to ethics and speech-language pathology practice.
+However, educational opportunities on this topic have been lacking.
+SLPs find themselves underprepared for challenging situations and with limited capability to advocate for patient's best interests.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "It was all very beneficial, but the information on Communication & Documentation was the most applicable to my daily practice."
 J.D.-M. (Sept.
 2022)

 "I would recommend this course."
 C.P.
 (Aug.
 2022)

 "I liked the functional approach."
 J.A.
 (June 2022)

 "It was very well organized and informative."
 K.P.
 (June 2022)